simonhw/campsite-bookings/README.md

 [Pexels.com](https://www.pexels.com/) - To source images used on the website.

-[ScreenToGif](https://www.screentogif.com/) - To create gif files for this README.
+[ScreenToGif](https://www.screentogif.com/) - To create GIF files for this README.

 [Shields.io](https://shields.io/) - To add badges to this README.